anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Be slow of tongue and quick of eye.
+Quote: All wisdom does not reside in Delhi.

-By: Miguel de Cervantes
+By: P. Chidambaram